 Increase Our Commitment to the Multi-Cultural Marketplace, with a Particular Focus on the Asian Community in Queens.
 Our branches are all located in the New York City metropolitan area with particular concentration in the borough of Queens.
-Queens in particular exhibits a high level of ethnic diversity.
-An important element of our strategy is to service the multi-ethnic consumer and business.
-We have a particular concentration in the Asian communities- among them Chinese and Korean populations.
+Queens is characterized with a high level of ethnic diversity.
+An important element of our strategy is to service multi-ethnic consumers and businesses.
+We have a particular presence and concentration in Asian communities, including in particular the Chinese and Korean populations.
 Both groups are noted for high levels of savings, education and entrepreneurship.
 In order to service these and other important ethnic groups in our market, our staff speaks more than 30 languages.
-We have an Asian advisory board to help broaden our link to the community by providing guidance and fostering awareness of our active role in the local community.
-Our focus on the Asian community in Queens, where we have four branches, has resulted in us obtaining approximately \$500 million in deposits in these branches.
+We have an Asian advisory board to help broaden our links to the community by providing guidance and fostering awareness of our active role in the local community.
+Through our focus on and commitment to the Asian community in Queens, where we have four branches, we have obtained approximately \$500 million in deposits in these branches.
 We also have over \$450 million of loans and lines of credit outstanding to borrowers in the Asian community.